fate1997/polymon/README.md

 - [ ] Test `GATv2` with bond features
 - [ ] Test `GATv2` with different loss functions l1-loss and mse-loss
 - [ ] Implement cross-validation methods for DL models
+- [ ] GIN, GCN2, PNA, ESA implementation and hyperparameter optimization
 - [ ] Test performance of `GATPort`
+- [x] Virtual node (use descriptors as the initial features) (atom + descriptors seems have potential)
 - [x] Incorporate more atom features and bond features and tried more GNN models.
 - [x] log file is only shown in the first one ('Rg'), this might be solved by using `loguru`
 - [x] Allow fine-tuning the `TabPFN` model. **[To be Considered]**